tsdev/spinw/docs/pages/swfiles/sw_instrument.md

 `dQ`
-:  Momentum transfer resolution of the instrument, FWHM is given in A-1 units, default is 0.
+:  Momentum transfer resolution of the instrument, FWHM is given in A-1 units, default value is 0.

 `ThetaMin`
-:  Minimum scattering angle in degree, default is 0.
+:  Minimum scattering angle in °, default value is 0.

 `plot`
-:  If the resolution is read from file and plot option is true, tre resolution will be plotted, default is true.
+:  If the resolution is read from file and plot option is true, tre resolution will be plotted, default value is true.

 `Fixed`
 :nt neutron energy:

 `ki`
-:  Momentum of the incident neutrons in A^-1 units.
+:  Momentum of the incident neutrons in A$$^{-1}$$ units.

 `Ei`
 :  Energy of the incident neutrons in meV.